- Home

 Policies

-Foster Electric Co., Ltd. and its subsidiaries (“the Group”) recognize the importance of securing the trust of customers, suppliers, shareholders, employees and other stakeholders based on its corporate creed of “Sincerity”.
-Appropriate management of information assets is an important part of the management agenda.
+We recognize the importance of securing the trust of our customers, suppliers, shareholders, employees and other stakeholders based on our corporate creed of “Sincerity.”
+We also understand that appropriate management of information assets is an important part of the management agenda.
+To appropriately protect and handle the information assets possessed by the Group, we define the information security policies as follows:

-• - Information security management system
+- - Development of an information security management system

-• - Development of internal regulations regarding information security
+- - Development of internal regulations regarding information security

-• - Implementation of information security measures
+- - Implementation of information security measures

-• - Provision of information security education
+- - Provision of information security education

-• - Implementation of continuous improvement activities
+- - Implementation of continuous improvement activities

 Activity Promotion Structure